Santa Teresa, New Mexico

-Santa Teresa is a census-designated place (CDP) in Dona Ana County, New Mexico, United States.
-It is home to the Santa Teresa Port of Entry and is part of the Las Cruces Metropolitan Statistical Area, although geographically it is considerably closer to El Paso, Texas than to Las Cruces.
-While the United States Census Bureau has defined Santa Teresa as a CDP, the census definition of the area may not precisely correspond to local understanding of the area with the same name.
-The population was 4,258 at the 2010 census.
+Santa Teresa is an unincorporated community in Dona Ana County, New Mexico, United States.
+It is home to the Santa Teresa Port of Entry and is part of the Las Cruces Metropolitan Statistical Area, although geographically it is considerably closer to El Paso, Texas, than to Las Cruces.
+While the United States Census Bureau defined Santa Teresa as a census-designated place (CDP), the census definition of the area may not precisely correspond to local understanding of the area with the same name.
+The population was 4,258 at the 2010 census and 5,044 at the 2020 census.
+The National Weather Service El Paso Weather Forecast Office that serves extreme western Texas and Southwestern New Mexico states is based in Santa Teresa.

 History

 In 2015, the community of Santa Teresa petitioned the Doña Ana County Board of Commissioners to incorporate it as a city.
 When Sunland Park proposed annexing Santa Teresa, every Board member agreed that Sunland Park had no jurisdiction over Santa Teresa, whereupon Sunland Park filed an appeal to that decision with the New Mexico Supreme Court.